dheerajshenoy/navi/rtd/_readthedocs/_sources/api.rst.txt

    :return: A table of function names and the corresponding functions (``table``)

+.. function:: rotate_preview_image([double angle])

+   Rotates the image in the preview panel by an angle.
+If no angle is provided, the angle defaults to 0.

+   :param double angle: Angle by which to rotate the image

 .. function:: screenshot(int delay, [string path])

    Takes screenshot of the window